-Bottom-line: Check your videos are embedding enabled to encourage viewers to share your content.
+Bottom-line: Make sure your videos have embedding enabled to encourage viewers to share your content.

 7. Promote Your Videos on Other Social Channels

 If you have followers on other social channels, let them know each time you upload a new video to YouTube.
 A good way to do this is with a short teaser video.
 In the example below, we created a minute-long teaser for a new YouTube video, then we posted it on the Oberlo Facebook page with a link to the full video on the Oberlo YouTube channel.

 To make things easier, try using a social media scheduling tool like Hootsuite or Buffer.
 But don’t just stick to social channels.
 You can also embed your YouTube videos in relevant blog posts and pages on your website.